-Goes on too long at 131 minutes, again directed by John Glen.
+Goes on too long at 131 minutes, directed by John Glen.
 Locations include Morocco, Gibraltar and Austria.
 Excellent action sequence at the end, with insane stuntwork battling in the open maw of a C-130 Hercules cargo plane, and dangling outside it.
-Otherwise it’s forgettable. $191,000,000 enriched the producers.
+Otherwise, forgettable. $191,000,000 enriched the producers.

 On hand for the bad jokes, ski chase, explosions and general mayhem: John Rhys Davies, Jeroen Krabbe, Art Malik, Desmond Llewelyn, Geoffrey Keen, Walter Gotell.